 whose lineage and heart-filled practice was the perfect incubator.

-all the 'fuss' was about.
-The pursuit of this practice has led us to many different,
+The pursuit of this practice has led me to many different and

 A lot has changed since college and I recognize that my definition of yoga is still evolving.

-For me, it's not rigid but open to experimentation and there is always more to learn!
+For myself, it's not rigid but open to experimentation and there is always more to learn!